 - The information requested is not available, in which case alternative information must be provided; or

 Reasons for not providing the information requested must be stated in each instance.
 The validity of these reasons will be assessed by NDSAC.
-NDSAC can demand that an adequate response be provided.
+Depending on the results of its assessment, the NDSAC can demand that the information be provided, or that alternate or abridged information be provided.

 Any document provided to NDSAC will be on the public record unless the provider requests that it be held confidential and NDSAC agrees to its confidentiality, in which case an abridged version will be made available to the public, or at the least, a record of the claim for the document’s confidentiality.